 Congratulations on your interest in Rover Team!
 Rover is an extremely powerful and formative experience that will take you extreme lengths towards your goals at OSU.
 It provides an intense experiential learning opportunity – we’re doing this challenge because we want to, not because a professor is telling us to.
 The motivation is all student-driven, and we reap great rewards from it.
 Rover alumni are extremely successful, ranging from careers at SpaceX to founding Robotics companies that get purchased by Google.
 If you succeed throughout the year, it’s a great indicator of your prowess as an engineer.

 That said, it’s not a walk in the park.
 We’re here to help you, but we’re not going to hold your hand.
 Prepare to spend you Saturdays working for Rover team: there are many long days and nights involved.
-There’s a test that will occur during spring break, and the final competition usually takes place during dead week of spring term.
+There’s a field test that will occur during spring break, and the final competition takes place during a week in August.
 You will make sacrifices, but I can promise you they will be worth it if you stick with it.

-Please read below to see the requirements that Rover has for this upcoming year.
-If you have any questions, please direct them to me (email@example.com) or Dylan Thrush (firstname.lastname@example.org).
+If you have any questions, please direct them to me (email@example.com).